duleorlovic/log_working_time/README.md

     git clone https://github.com/duleorlovic/log_working_time.git

-On Ubuntu 12.10 you should have these packages (for mysql password use *password*)
+On Ubuntu 12.10 you should have these packages (for mysql password use *password* or whatever you want)

     sudo apt-get install default-jre python-mysqldb python-pip mysql-server
     # set the password="password"